SS Abyssinia: Service history

 In 1887, Pierce chartered Guion's Abyssinia along with Elder's two other former Cunarders to Sir William Van Horne to begin steamship service in the Pacific, extending the Canadian Pacific Railway's transportation services from England, across the Atlantic to Canada by steamship, across Canada by railroad, and finally across the Pacific to Japan, China and India by steamship.
 Abyssinia opened the new Pacific service, with 22 first-class and 80 steerage passengers.
 She required only 13 days to reach Vancouver from Yokohama, arriving there on 13 June 1887, establishing a new trans-Pacific record.
 Abyssinia's freight shipment of silk and tea was transferred to rail, arriving in New York (via Montreal) on 21 June, and loaded onto another ship arriving in London on 29 June.
 Abyssinia was returned to Guion when Canadian Pacific took delivery on the three new "Empress" liners.
+She returned to Liverpool in September, after collecting a cotton cargo in New York.

-Guion placed Abyssinia back on the Liverpool-Queenstown-New York route.
+Guion placed Abyssinia back on the Liverpool-Queenstown-New York mail service.
 Her first eastbound return trip cleared New York on 13 December with 57 passengers and 88 crew with various cargo including cotton.
 At 12:40 pm on 18 December 1891 off the coast of Newfoundland a fire broke out in her cargo hold which quickly overpowered her crew's firefighting efforts.
 Captain G.S.
 Murray ordered the ship to be abandoned.
 Lookouts on board the eastbound Norddeutscher Lloyd liner Spree spotted the smoke from Abyssinia and removed all passengers and crew by 4:15 pm.
 Abyssinia sank shortly after.
 Spree made port with the survivors in Southampton on 21 December.